gw-ece1125-f2015/lab07/README.md

 size vs program run-time** for each version of an associative array.
 Include some explanations of what you observe and explain why you think that one program is faster or slower than the other.

+Your programs must run correctly, and must be free of memory misuse and memory leaks.
+And be sure you are not printing extraneous information to the output as you measure the runtime.